nasa-gibs/worldview/config/active/common/config/metadata/layers/reference/orbits/OrbitTracks_Sentinel-1B_Descending.md

 The Sentinel-1B Orbital Track & Overpass Time (Ascending/Night) layer is the path of the Sentinel-1B satellite on its ascending/night-time orbit.
 Overpass times are shown in Coordinated Universal Time (UTC).

+The Sentinel-1 mission is a constellation of two polar-orbiting satellites, Sentinel-1A and Sentinel-1B, which share the same orbital plane.
+They operate day and night performing C-band synthetic aperture radar imaging enabling them to acquire regardless of weather.
+The C-band synthetic aperture radar instrument has a right-looking active phased array antenna which operates in four acquisition modes: Strip Map, Interferometric Wide Swath, Extra-Wide Swath, and Wave Mode.
+This means that these orbit tracks reflect the path of the satellite and not the location of the data swaths; the data swaths are collected off nadir, to the right of the satellite.
+[Learn more about the Sentinel-1 instrument payload and acquisition modes](https://sentinel.esa.int/web/sentinel/missions/sentinel-1/instrument-payload).

 Orbital Track information from <https://www.space-track.org/>.